ono-midori/ono-midori.github.io/techs/zguide.md

 }
 ```

 Try building and running these: first the subscriber, then the publisher.
-You’ll see the subscriber reports getting “Save Roger” as you’d expect:
+You'll see the subscriber reports getting “Save Roger” as you'd expect:

 ```
 ./pathosub &
 ./pathopub
 ```

-It’s when you run a second subscriber that you understand Roger’s predicament.
+It's when you run a second subscriber that you understand Roger's predicament.
 You have to leave it an awful long time before it reports getting any data.
-So, here’s our last value cache.
-As I promised, it’s a proxy that binds to two sockets and then handles messages on both:
+So, here's our last value cache.
+As I promised, it's a proxy that binds to two sockets and then handles messages on both:

 ```c++
 //  Last value cache